alyazharr/os212/tips.md

 Again, OS always have weekly tasks who really help and push you to learn.
 So, do not think that the task is really simple so you do not or skip of doing it.

+#### 10. Deadline is Sunday, but DO IT before THURSDAY!
+Well when you have 2 schedule for OS in a week, e.g. on monday and thursday.
+Then do your assignment
+between Monday and BEFORE Thursday ended, just an advice.

 ### Well,
 ## G O O D .
 L U C K 🌟🔥😎